xbeat/Machine-Learning/README.md

 KMeans Clustering Optimization

 KMeans clustering is a popular unsupervised learning algorithm used for partitioning data into K clusters.
 While effective, it can be computationally expensive for large datasets.
 This presentation explores an optimization technique using approximate nearest neighbors to significantly speed up the KMeans algorithm.

+## Cross-Validation Techniques for Reliable Model Prediction

+Cross-Validation Fundamentals

+Cross-validation is a statistical method for assessing model performance and generalization ability by partitioning data into training and testing sets.
+This implementation demonstrates the basic framework for performing cross-validation using scikit-learn compatible estimators.

 ## Stacking Ensemble Learning with Python